 LEGISLATION/LITIGATION.
-From time to time, various legislative initiatives are proposed in the United States and abroad which may have a negative impact on certain of the securities held by the trust or funds.
+From time to time, various legislative initiatives are proposed in the United States and abroad which may have a negative impact on certain of the securities held by the trust.
 In addition, litigation regarding any of the issuers of the securities or of the industries represented by these issuers may negatively impact the share prices of these securities.
 No one can predict what impact any pending or threatened litigation will have on the share prices of the securities.

 SELECTION RISK.
-Selection risk is the risk that the securities selected for inclusion in the trust or by a fund's management will underperform the markets, relevant indices or the securities selected by other funds with similar investment objectives and investment strategies.
+Selection risk is the risk that the securities selected for inclusion in the trust will underperform the markets, relevant indices or the securities selected by other funds with similar investment objectives and investment strategies.
 This means you may lose money or earn less than other comparable investments.